Raffles Institution: School identity and culture

-Motto

-The school motto - Auspicium Melioris Aevi - comes from the coat of arms of its founder, Stamford Raffles.
-The official translation by the school is "Hope of a Better Age".

 Houses

 The five houses, three of them named after former headmasters, are Bayley, Buckley, Hullett, Moor and Morrison, represented by the colours yellow, green, black, red and blue respectively.

 C. B. Buckley was the Secretary to the Board of Trustees of Raffles Institution.

 J. B. Bayley was a Headmaster who "raised Raffles Institution to a large and flourishing establishment", as recorded by the board of trustees.

 J. H. Moor was the first Headmaster of the school, whose 4th great-grandson is Justin Trudeau, former Prime Minister of Canada.

 Reverend Robert Morrison was the co-founder of Raffles Institution.

 R.W.
 Hullett was Raffles Institution's longest-serving Headmaster (31 years).

 Year 1 students are sorted into houses by class.
 In the early years of RI's history, there were ten houses, including a sixth Philips house (purple), later disbanded.
 House allocations used to be student-based, instead of class-based.
 Each House is led by a House Captain, a Year 4 student, who carries out his role along with the respective House Committee.
 The Houses participate in inter-house tournaments and activities, notably including the annual Inter-House Sports Carnival, Dramafeste and the Inter-House Debate tournament, with points earned from each activity contributing to the House Championship which is awarded at the end of the school year.

 Students of the college section were divided into five Houses, the name of which is an amalgamation of its counterparts in RI and RGS: